Super-Protocol/docs/docs/marketplace/guides/place-order.md

 - Engines marked as 'GPU only' run the model on an NVIDIA H100 Tensor Core GPU.
 - Engines marked as 'CPU only' run the model on an Intel TDX CPU.
 Models running in this mode are significantly slower.
 However, it may be a suitable way to deploy smaller models since the TDX-only compute is cheaper and may have more availability than TDX+H100.
-- Engines marked as 'GPU only' run the model on an NVIDIA H100 Tensor Core GPU.
-- Engines marked as 'CPU only' run the model on an Intel TDX CPU.
-Models running in this mode are significantly slower.
-However, it may be a suitable way to deploy smaller models since the TDX-only compute is cheaper and may have more availability than TDX+H100.

 Click the blue **[+]** button to add the engine to the order.

 Once you add the engine, its configuration will become available.
 Only make changes if you are confident in what you are doing, as modifying the engine's settings can cause the model to function incorrectly.
 For more information about the settings, refer to the documentation for [Text Generation Web UI](https://github.com/oobabooga/text-generation-webui/wiki) and [ComfyUI](https://docs.comfy.org/).

-If a yellow warning icon appears, it indicates that the selected engine is [incompatible](/marketplace/orders/order-builder/compatibility) with a selected model.
+If a yellow warning icon appears, it indicates that the selected engine is [incompatible](/marketplace/orders/order-builder/compatibility) with the selected model.
 Select another engine.

 ## Step 3.
 Add compute